 There are many options as to where to stay while visiting the capital, and citizenM Washington DC Capitol is an excellent choice of hotel for your first night's stay with its chic, smart rooms, an upscale restaurant and stellar location for exploring the city.

-Located in the heart of the city centre, the hotel is close to all the major sites and landmarks including the Lincoln Memorial, the Washington Monument, Capitol Hill, and the White House, which is a day of exploration on its own.
+Located in the heart of the city center, the hotel is close to all the major sites and landmarks including the Lincoln Memorial, the Washington Monument, Capitol Hill, and the White House, which is a day of exploration on its own.

 The Smithsonian Museum complex is a couple of blocks away from the hotel.
 This complex consists of some of the most comprehensive and reputable museums of the nation such as the National Air and Space Museum, and the National Museum of Natural History.